jcarlos0808/jcarlos0808/README.md

 Here are some ideas to get you started:
 ## Hi there 👋

+## Hi there 👋

-🎓 Mi nombre es Juan Carlos (jcarlos0808)
+🎓 My name is Juan Carlos (jcarlos0808)
-📚 Estudio Ingeniería Informatica
-🎮 Me apasiona la tecnología, el desarrollo de software y los videojuegos
-⚽ Mi deporte favorito es el fútbol
-🎨 Disfruto de aprender cosas nuevas, editar imágenes y explorar mi lado creativo
-🧠 Creo que la curiosidad es la chispa del aprendizaje
-🌄 Me encanta la naturaleza, los atardeceres y salir a caminar con buena música
-🤓 Actualmente estoy aprendiendo sobre inteligencia artificial
+📚 I study Computer Engineering
+🎮 I'm passionate about technology, software development, and video games
+⚽ My favorite sport is football (soccer)
+🎨 I enjoy learning new things, editing images, and exploring my creative side
+🧠 I believe curiosity is the spark that drives learning
+🌄 I'm drawn to nature, sunsets, and long walks with good music
+🤓 I'm currently diving deeper into the Linux operating system

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...